eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 Publisher profiles
 ------------------

-Publisher profiles allow declaring :ref:`Publisher configuration <pubsubconfiguration>` from an XML file.
+Publisher profiles allow declaring :ref:`dds_layer_publisher_dataWriterQos` from an XML file.
 The attribute ``profile_name`` is the name that the ``Domain`` associates to the profile to load it as shown in the :ref:`loadingapplyingprofiles` section.